If you’re a jet ski owner, you know the unmatched thrill of riding the waves, feeling the rush of speed and freedom.

 You can try your local laundromat to see what they can do, they may surprise you or look at you funny.

-If you want to extend the life of your jet ski cover, you need to put a protectant or Fabric Guard* on it.
+If you want to extend the life of your cover, you need to put a protectant or Fabric Guard (Amazon Link Ad) on it.

 A lot of the stains come from the water, bird poop, and other gunk that hits the cover.
 A fabric guard will help protect your cover and extend its life longer than not using it.

-When you get a new jet ski cover, especially one from the manufacturer, it can be hard to put on.
-This is very common.
-You want a tight cover if you intend to tow it behind your truck, but just like shoes, the cover needs to be broken in.
+When you acquire a new cover, especially one from the manufacturer, it can be challenging to put on.
+This is a common occurrence.
+If you plan to tow it behind your truck, you’ll want a snug cover.
+However, similar to shoes, the cover needs to be broken in over time.

 Make sure to put the handlebars on first, then the nose, and lastly the rear.